In this section

 Atrioventricular canal (AVC, or AV canal) is a combination of congenital (present at birth) heart defects that together create a large defect inside the heart.
 As the fetus is growing, something occurs to affect the heart’s development during the first eight weeks of pregnancy and some areas of the heart do not form properly.
 The result is several related abnormalities of the heart’s structures that most often require surgical treatment.

-The development of AV canal is rare and often linked to chromosome abnormalities such as those associated with Down’s syndrome.
+The development of AV canal defect (AVC) is rare and often linked to chromosome abnormalities such as those associated with Down’s syndrome.
 The surgery required to correct the condition usually occurs before a child is 6 months old.
 Left untreated, AVC can lead to lung disease and serious infections in the heart (bacterial endocarditis).
-Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with atrioventricular canal and offer excellent surgical outcomes.
-Additionally, they partner in care with other experts your child may need, such as those leading the Genetics Program at Children's Hospital of Wisconsin.
+Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with atrioventricular canal defects and offer excellent surgical outcomes.
+Additionally, they partner in care with other experts your child may need, such as those leading the Genetics Program and the Down Syndrome Clinic at Children's Hospital of Wisconsin.

 - Atrial septal defect - an opening in the atrial septum, or dividing wall between the two upper chambers of the heart known as the right and left atria.